plotdb/block/README.md

  - `transform(cfg)`: (re)transform DOM based on the given `cfg` option, which is:
    - string: name of the transform (e.g., `i18n`) to apply.
  - `update(ops)`: (TBD) update `datadom` based on provided ops ( array of operational transformation ).
+ - `interface()`: return the interface of this instance. automatically fallback to parent interface if available.
+ - `client(opt)`: return the client of this instance. automatically fallback to parent client if available.
+ - `clients(opt)`: return all clients of this instance, including all extended blocks, in an Array.

 Additionally, following are the private members: